• Apache Kafka

 With Kafka, horizontal scaling is easy.
 This means that Kafka can achieve the same high performance when dealing with any sort of task you throw at it, from the small to the massive.

-Kafka API Architecture
+Kafka API architecture

+Apache Kafka offers four key APIst: the Producer API, Consumer API, Streams API, and Connector API.
 Let’s take a brief look at how each of them can be used to enhance the capabilities of applications:

 Producer API